-Social and Behavioral Sciences for National Security: A Decadal Survey
+Social and Behavioral Sciences for National Security: Proceedings of a Summit (2017)

 Ending Discrimination against People with Mental and Substance Use Disorders: The Evidence for Stigma Change

 This report explores discrimination, negative attitudes, and stereotyping faced by individuals with mental or substance use disorders and recommends effective strategies for reducing stigma and encouraging people to seek treatment and other supportive services for themselves and others.